Foundation Study

 notes

-Satan and demons are fallen angels.
-Satan was of the highest order of angels in heaven but was cast out due to pride.
-(Ezekiel 28:11-19; Revelation 12:7-9) Demons are fallen angels that chose to follow Satan, and so were also cast out of heaven.
-(Jude 6) Satan goes by many names in Scripture: the ruler of demons (Matthew 12:24), the devil (2 Corinthians 6:15), the evil one (1 John 5:19), the tempter (1 Thessalonians 3:5), the ruler of this world (John 12:31), the god of this age (2 Corinthians 4:4), the ruler of the power of the air (Ephesians 2:2), and the accuser.
-(Revelation 12:10) He also masquerades as an angel of light.
-(2 Corinthians 11:14)
+Satan and demons are identified as fallen angels in Scripture.
+Satan, once among the highest order of angels in heaven, was cast out due to pride (Ezekiel 28:11-19; Revelation 12:7-9).
+Demons, having chosen to follow Satan, were also expelled from heaven (Jude 6).
+Throughout Scripture, Satan is referred to by various names, including the ruler of demons (Matthew 12:24), the devil (2 Corinthians 6:15), the evil one (1 John 5:19), the tempter (1 Thessalonians 3:5), the ruler of this world (John 12:31), the god of this age (2 Corinthians 4:4), the ruler of the power of the air (Ephesians 2:2), and the accuser (Revelation 12:10).
+Additionally, he is known to masquerade as an angel of light (2 Corinthians 11:14).

 7. Job 2:6-7